FACT CHECK: Trump's False Claims On 'Medicare For All'

 The column — published just weeks ahead of the midterm elections — underscores the political power of health care to energize voters.
 But it makes a number of unsubstantiated claims.

-Here are 5 points to know:
+Here are 5 points to know

 1. The political context: Health care has emerged as a dominant issue on the campaign trail in the runup to the November elections.
 According to the Wesleyan Media Project, which tracks congressional advertising, health care was the focus of 41 percent of all campaign ads in September, outpacing taxes (20 percent), jobs (13 percent) and immigration (9 percent).
 Democrats are particularly focused on health care, devoting 50 percent of their ads to the issue, but health care is also a leading issue in Republican commercials (28 percent), second only to taxes (32 percent).